Kinovea/Kinovea/Installer/OtherFiles/Readme.txt

     Improved - Capture: Context toolbar with drop downs of custom variables, to select the context of the recording.
     Improved - Capture: capture folders and post-recording command can use custom variables.
     Improved - Capture: toolbox to insert variables and common characters in folder paths, with just-in-time examples.
+    Improved - Capture: changed syntax of variables from "%keyword" to "%keyword%" when used in paths or commands.
     Improved - Capture: option to disable the auto-numbering of file names when not using dynamic file names.
     Improved - Capture: post-recording command now starts in a background thread.
     Improved - Capture: post-recording command supports multiple calls to external programs per command.